VK2535/LibraryManagement_Java_Sql/README.md

  # Requirements

- Any IDE which supports Java , Xampp Server for Sql
+ - Any IDE which supports Java
+ - Xampp Server for Sql
+ - I use Netbeans IDE for this Project

 # What I Use ?